-Additional information, including directors' and executive officers' remuneration and indebtedness and securities authorized for issuance under equity compensation plans is contained in the Bank's proxy circulars, the most recent of which is dated January 29, 2010 in connection with the Bank's Annual Meeting of Shareholders held on March 23, 2010 (the "2010 Proxy Circular") and the proxy circular expected to be dated as of January 31, 2011 in connection with the Bank's Annual Meeting of Shareholders to be held on March 22, 2011 (the "2011 Proxy Circular").
+Additional information, including directors' and executive officers' remuneration and indebtedness and securities authorized for issuance under equity compensation plans is contained in the Bank's proxy circulars, the most recent of which is dated January 31, 2011 in connection with the Bank's Annual Meeting of Shareholders held on March 23, 2011 (the "2011 Proxy Circular") and the proxy circular expected to be dated as of January 31, 2012 in connection with the Bank's Annual Meeting of Shareholders to be held on March 20, 2012 (the "2012 Proxy Circular").

-Additional financial information is provided in the 2010 Financial Statements and the 2010 MD&A for the fiscal year ended October 31, 2010.
+Additional financial information is provided in the 2011 Financial Statements and the 2011 MD&A for the fiscal year ended October 31, 2011.

-Copies of the Annual Information Form, as well as copies of the 2010 Financial Statements, the 2010 MD&A, the Bank's 2010 Annual Report (once mailed to shareholders) the 2011 Proxy Circular (once mailed to shareholders), may be obtained from:
+Copies of this Annual Information Form, as well as copies of the 2011 Financial Statements, the 2011 MD&A, the Bank's 2011 Annual Report (once mailed to shareholders) and the 2012 Proxy Circular (once mailed to shareholders), may be obtained from: